OmniSharp/omnisharp-atom/README.md

 Please ensure you've got [Mono](http://www.mono-project.com/) 4.0.1 or later installed if you're on OS X/Linux.
 Or .NET 4.5.1 on Windows.

-You will also need dnx version 1.0.0-beta4 to be installed.
+If you want to work on a DNX application then you will also need to have dnvm installed.
 Please refer to the instructions detailed in the [aspnet/home](https://github.com/aspnet/home/#minimum-requirements) repository.
 ## Installation
 From the packages settings inside Atom: